By Stefán Bessi

 The Golden Circle is one of Iceland’s most popular travel routes, attracting over a million visitors each year to iconic locations such as Þingvellir National Park, the Geysir geothermal area, and Gullfoss waterfall.
 While tourism plays an important role in Iceland’s economy, the country’s landscapes are also fragile and require careful protection.

 Fortunately, traveling responsibly along the Golden Circle is relatively easy.
-By making thoughtful choices—such as supporting local businesses, reducing waste, respecting nature, and choosing lower-impact transportation—visitors can help protect these remarkable landscapes while still enjoying everything the region has to offer.
+By making thoughtful choices, such as supporting local businesses, reducing waste, respecting nature, and choosing lower-impact transportation, visitors can help protect these landscapes while still enjoying the main sites along the route.

 Overview: Sustainable Travel on the Golden Circle